piraeusdatastore/piraeus-operator/docs/how-to/internal-tls.md

 ## Certificate Rotation

 LINSTOR only reads certificates during start-up.
-To ensure rotated certificates are picked up, for example after cert-manager renewed a certificate, the Operator deploys the Satellite with a liveness probe that detects stale certificates.
-When the probe fails, the container is restarted, loading the new certificates.
+To ensure rotated certificates are picked up, for example after cert-manager renewed a certificate, the Operator deploys the Satellite and Controller with liveness probes that detect stale certificates.
+When a probe fails, the container is restarted, loading the new certificates.

 The restart does not interrupt replication: DRBD® connections are handled entirely in the kernel and remain up while the Satellite container restarts.